 9. "Rain is a Good Thing" - Luke Bryan

 This may not be the most obvious choice for a Thanksgiving song, but what better way of turning a negative into a positive than celebrating rain?
 And hearing about it from American treasure Luke Bryan is a win-win for me.
-When 99% of songs about rain see it as a bad thing, Luke reminds us how incredibly important it is.
+While 99% of songs about rain see it as a bad thing, Luke reminds us how incredibly important it is.
 And you can't have Thanksgiving dinner without giving thanks for the food on your plate.

 8. "This" - Darius Rucker